Discover more from The Shortcut

 Other changes to the Xbox Series X Slim include 2TB of storage (an increase of 1TB), improvements to the consoles IO, and WiFi 6E for better throughput, latency, and interference mitigation.

 The console will also be more sustainable and environmentally friendly.
 It’ll draw 15% less power when in use, 20% less power when in standby mode, and be made from more recycled materials.
 It’ll also come in 100% recyclable packaging.
+That’s a step above the new PS5 Slim, which didn’t make any improvements to the console’s efficiency or power draw.

 The Xbox Series X Slim will ship with the new Xbox controller, codenamed Sebille, which features haptic feedback, gyro control, quieter buttons and thumbsticks, and modular analog sticks for increased durability.